svekars/katacoda-scenarios/datum-intro/step7.md

 `pachctl inspect pipeline cats-combine`{{execute}}

-Among other information, you should see the input of the pipeline:
+Among other information, you can see the `glob` parameter in the input section of the pipeline spec:

 ```
 Input: